Roman Catholic

 details of death

-After German invasion of Poland in 09.1939 and start of the World War II arrested on 03.09.1939 by the Germans for the first time.
+After German invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, for the first time arrested by the Germans on 03.09.1939.

 Interrogated throughout the night at Rychtal police station.